ehsong/ehsong.github.io/_pages/research.md

 # On-going Research
 ## Civil Society & NGO Policy Under Authoritarianism

+* State and Societal Narratives on Civil Society in China (with Runya Qiaoan)
+  * Data collection in process

 *Book Project*
 **NGOs, the State, and Legitimacy in Contemporary China**